US kills leader of ISIS in Afghanistan

 The "Emir" of ISIS-K was killed "in a strike on the group's headquarters in Kunar Province, July 11," Chief Pentagon spokesperson Dana White said in a statement.

-She went on to describe the strike as a "raid" that also "killed other ISIS-K members."
+Secretary of Defense James Mattis told reporters on Friday that the death of a leader like Sayed "sets them back for a day a week, a month, it's about who it is and what kind of people are below them.
+It is obviously a victory on our side in terms of setting them back, it's the right direction."

-Sayed's death marks the third time an ISIS-K leader has been killed within a year.
+Gen. John Nicholson, Commander, US Forces Afghanistan said in a statement, "This operation is another success in our campaign to defeat ISIS-K in Afghanistan in 2017.
+Abu Sayed is the third ISIS-K emir we have killed in the last year and we will continue until they are annihilated.
+There is no safe haven for ISIS-K in Afghanistan."

-Hafiz Sayed Khan was killed in July 2016 and Abdul Hasib was killed during a joint US-Afghan commando raid in April.
+Hafiz Sayed Khan was killed in July 2016 and another emir Abdul Hasib was killed during a joint US-Afghan commando raid in April.

 April's raid also resulted in the deaths of several other high ranking leaders of ISIS-K, the terror group's regional branch, and 35 ISIS fighters.
 Two American soldiers died in the attack, perhaps from friendly fire, military officials said at the time.